Media Highlights 2023

 Good choices: Antioxidant-rich foods for holiday health

 It's easy during the holiday season to get caught up in the excitement and indulgence of delicious meals.
 But it's still important to prioritize health and make nutritious choices.
 One way to accomplish this is by incorporating antioxidant-rich foods into your holiday feasts.
 Shelby Yaceczko, MS, RDN-AP, CNSC, CSSD, advanced practice registered dietitian, shares what antioxidant-rich foods might fit in nicely with your traditional holiday fare.
+Learn more in UCLA Health News & Insights

 Is “leaky gut” real?
 It's more complicated than you think

 Many websites have posted warnings about a condition called “leaky gut,” claiming it can cause depression, anxiety, autoimmune disorders — such as chronic fatigue, eczema, Hashimoto's thyroiditis, joint pain, multiple sclerosis, rheumatoid arthritis — and other disorders.
 But is it real?
 Is it dangerous?
 And can you prevent it?
-Dr. Andrea Shin, health sciences associate clinical professor of medicine, provides expert commentary in this Good World News article.
+Dr. Andrea Shin, health sciences associate clinical professor of medicine, provides expert commentary in a Good World News article.

 Magnesium for constipation: How it works, the best type to take, and when to see a doctor